Edmond Becquerel: Biography

-Becquerel was born in Paris and was in turn the pupil, assistant and successor of his father at the Muséum national d'Histoire naturelle.
-He was also appointed professor at the short-lived Agronomic Institute at Versailles in 1849, and in 1853 received the chair of physics at the Conservatoire des Arts et Métiers.
+Born in Paris, Becquerel was the pupil-turned-successor of his father at the Muséum national d'histoire naturelle.
+He was also appointed professor at the short-lived Agronomic Institute in Versailles in 1849, and in 1853, received the Chair of Physics at the Conservatoire des arts et métiers.
 He was associated with his father in much of his work.

 The first photovoltaic device

-In 1839, at age 19, experimenting in his father's laboratory, Becquerel created the world's first photovoltaic cell.
-In this experiment, silver chloride or silver bromide was used to coat the platinum electrodes; once the electrodes were illuminated, voltage and current were generated.
+In 1839, at age 19, while experimenting in his father's laboratory, Becquerel created the world's first photovoltaic cell.
+In this experiment, he placed silver chloride in an acidic solution and illuminated it while it was connected to platinum electrodes, thus generating voltage and current.
 Because of this work, the photovoltaic effect has also been known as the "Becquerel effect".

 Photographic discoveries

 Becquerel was an early experimenter in photography.
 In 1840, he discovered that the silver halides, natively insensitive to red and yellow light, became sensitive to that part of the spectrum in proportion to their exposure to blue, violet and ultraviolet light, allowing daguerreotypes and other photographic materials to be developed by bathing in strong red or yellow light rather than by chemical treatment.
 In practice this technique was rarely used.
 In 1848 he produced color photographs of the solar spectrum, and also of camera images, by a technique later found to be akin to the Lippmann interference method, but the camera exposures required were impractically long and the images could not be stabilized, their colors persisting only if kept in total darkness, however this work is based on the discoveries of J. T. Seebeck prior to 1810.